 |2023||25 Dec||Mon||Christmas Day|

 |26 Dec||Tue||2nd Day of Christmas|

 In most homes, the tradition of hanging up a wooden cross in a shallow bowl that is wrapped in basil is still popular.
-Each morning the ends of the basil sprig are dipped in holy water and sprinkled in each of the rooms to ward off evil spirits known as Killantzaroi.
+Each morning the ends of the basil sprig may be dipped in holy water and sprinkled in each of the rooms to ward off evil spirits known as Killantzaroi.
 These mischievous spirits are known to bring bad luck and must be kept away.
-Another tradition of keeping them away is to keep the fireplace or hearth burning for the entire 12 days of Christmas.